Internet Service Discounts for Seniors

-But, as the utility of the internet improved, seniors were seeing the benefits too.
-It allows seniors to keep in touch with family and old friends, as well as stay engaged in community services and events.
+But, as the utility of the internet improved, seniors started seeing the benefits.
+It allows seniors to keep in touch with family and friends, as well as stay engaged in community services and events.

-For some seniors, social isolation can be a problem and the internet can assist with this.
-In addition, they can use it to watch their favorite shows and informational videos, find good exercises, listen to music and much more.
+For some seniors, social isolation can be a problem and the internet can be a solution.
+In addition, they can use it to watch favorite shows and informational videos, find good exercises, listen to music and much more.

 AT&T Access Program

 Up to 10 Mbps

 Up to 30 Mbps

 Up to 100 Mbps

 AT&T offers a fantastic program for low-cost internet called Access, which is available to qualifying low-income households.
 The program is only available in 21 states.
 Depending on the speed in a particular area, it will cost between $5-$10/mo.
 AT&T has also temporarily expanded Access eligibility to include Head Start and the National School Lunch Program (NSLP).